Third Trimester Checklist and Last Minute Pre-Baby To Do’s

-Pro Tip: If you’re planning to use a seat that was previously for an older sibling, don’t forget to readjust the settings and put the newborn insert back in (like I did).
+Pro Tip: If you’re planning to use a seat that was previously for an older sibling, don’t forget (like we did) to readjust the settings and put the newborn insert back in.
 And, if you’re still looking for a seat, you can read all about my favorite infant carseat here.

 10. Find a Pediatrician

 Oddly enough, pediatricians can be really hard to find and decide on.
 I like to do a lot of research and crowdsourcing.

 Talk to friends in your area, or join a local mom group on Facebook and get opinions there.
 Make sure to check out their website and give the office a call.

 One note: our babies were seen by the pediatrician on call at the hospital, since the pediatrician we chose was much closer to our home, and did not work at the hospital we delivered at, so this may be an option and something you can bring up with your OB.

 If you’ve read my post about breastfeeding tips, you know that I had some crazy struggles with breastfeeding and I have A LOT to say on the topic.

 The most important advice I can give to anyone planning to breastfeed, is to do some homework, and don’t assume it will come 100% naturally.
 BUT, there are so many products and resources out there to help you!

 One great resource?
 Online classes!
 Milkology has a really comprehensive class on breastfeeding that gets great reviews, and is something I so wish I had known about when I became a new mom.